chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 }
 ```

-Now its time to think about the objects we want to display in the scene.
+Now it's time to think about the objects we want to display in the scene.
 For that reason we create a `Object` class
 that will represent each kind of object we want to show in the scene.
 Obviously as for the previous classes, also
 the `Object` class will expose a `node` property of type `SCNNode` that represents our object in the scene.
 We define
  this class with multiple initializer that let as create object instances using various configurations: init as an empty
- object, init using a `SCNGeomtry` instance, using a mesh loaded as a `MDLObject` using the [Model I\O](https://developer.apple.com/documentation/modelio "Model I\O")
+ object, init using a `SCNGeometry` instance, using a mesh loaded as a `MDLObject` using the [Model I\O](https://developer.apple.com/documentation/modelio "Model I\O")
  Apple framework.
 This framework let us import/export 3D models in a wide range of common available formats.

 ```swift